-Three-dimensional conformal Radiation Therapy uses CT simulator to create three-dimensional maps of a tumor and the surrounding tissue which helps oncologists uses the targeting information to focus precisely on the tumor, while avoiding the healthy surrounding tissue.
+Three-dimensional conformal radiation therapy uses a CT simulator to create three-dimensional maps of a tumour and the surrounding tissue which helps oncologists use the targeting information to focus precisely on the tumour, while avoiding healthy surrounding tissues.

-IMRT is an advanced mode of high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise high radiation doses to a malignant tumor or specific areas within the tumor while minimizing the dose to surrounding normal critical structures.
-IMRT allows for the radiation dose to conform more precisely to the three-dimensional (3-D) shape of the tumor by modulating – or controlling – the intensity of the radiation beam in multiple small volumes.
+IMRT is an advanced mode of high-precision radiotherapy that uses computer-controlled linear accelerators to deliver precise high radiation doses to a malignant tumour or specific areas within the tumour while minimising the dose to surrounding normal critical structures.
+IMRT allow the radiation dose to conform more precisely to the three-dimensional (3-D) shape of the tumour by modulating – or controlling – the intensity of the radiation beam in multiple small volumes.

-Volumetric Arc Therapy (VMAT) is an advanced form of IMRT that delivers a precisely-sculpted 3D dose distribution with a 360-degree rotation of the gantry in a single or multi-arc treatment.
-VMAT can deliver the dose to the entire tumor in a 360-degree rotation, typically in less than two minutes.
+VMAT is an advanced form of IMRT that delivers a precisely-sculpted 3D dose distribution with a 360-degree rotation of the gantry in a single or multi-arc treatment.
+VMAT can deliver the dose to the entire tumour in a 360-degree rotation, typically in less than two minutes.
 It uses special software and an advanced linear accelerator to deliver IMRT treatments up to eight times faster than what was previously possible.
 The algorithm ensures treatment precision, helping to spare surrounding healthy tissue.

-SRS is a non-surgical radiation therapy used to treat functional abnormalities and small tumors of the brain.
-It can deliver precisely-targeted radiation in fewer high-dose treatments than traditional therapy, which can help preserve healthy tissue.
+SRS is a non-surgical radiation therapy used to treat functional abnormalities and small tumours of the brain.
+It can deliver precisely-targeted radiation in fewer high-dose treatments than traditional therapy, which can help preserve healthy tissues.

-SBRT is a non-surgical radiation therapy used to treat tumors on the body.
+SBRT is a non-surgical radiation therapy used to treat tumours on the body.
 It can deliver precisely-targeted radiation in fewer high-dose treatments than traditional therapy, which can help preserve healthy tissue.

-High dose rate brachytherapy allows clinical oncologists to deliver the radiation quickly during an outpatient procedure.
-In HDR, applicators are placed in or adjacent to the cancer tissue after which a computer driven apparatus, called a remote after loading device, transfers the radiation source through the catheters to the tumor site.
+HDR allows clinical oncologists to deliver the radiation quickly during an outpatient procedure.
+In HDR, applicators are placed in or adjacent to the cancer tissue after which a computer driven apparatus, called a remote after loading device, transfers the radiation source through the catheters to the tumour site.
 The source remains in place for a predetermined amount of time.
 When the desired dose has been achieved, the remote afterloading device withdraws the radioactive source.

 This innovative therapy is administered at the time of surgery (lumpectomy or colorectal surgery), following cancer removal.
 INTRABEAM IORT is delivered using a miniaturised radiation device which is inserted into the tumour bed.
 Therapeutic radiation is then directed immediately and precisely right where it is needed most – the location where the cancer was removed.
 Localising the radiation on the tumour bed is effective because studies show that this is where cancer is most likely to recur.